 What is NFC?

 NFC (aka Near Field Communications) is already used for contactless payment systems and is included in the vast majority of smartphones.
 As well as payment details, NFC can be used to transfer other data.
-Swimovate have developed an Android app that will receive and display swim data by simply holding the watch to the NFC area on your phone for an instant.
+Swimovate have developed Android and iOS apps that will receive and display swim data by simply holding the watch to the NFC area on your phone for an instant.

 No need to worry about pairing the watch to your phone like Bluetooth, NFC does not require pairing.